-Let Priority Door Systems help open your doors.
+Let Priority Door Systems help service your doors.

 ONLY use AAADM certified technicians.

 The American Association of Automatic Door Manufacturers has developed a certification and training program for inspectors and technicians.
 AAADM Certified Inspectors are trained and qualified to conduct annual inspections in accordance with current industry standards.

 Automatic door systems should be checked annually by an inspector who has been certified by the American Association of Automatic Door Manufacturers.
 Through that annual inspection, the door system can be checked for compliance with the latest industry standards (and the ANSI A156.10 Standard for Power-Operated Doors should be followed.

 Our techs have been trained how to install and service motion activated door operators.
 Please click the link “Hands Free Door Operators” or call now to learn about how these operators can help to improve the health and safety of your work place.